kaworu/tagutil/README.md

 renaming files
 --------------
 One powerful feature of **tagutil** is the **rename** action.
-It rename the music files after deferring the new name from a rename pattern.
+It rename the music files after inferring the new name from a rename pattern.
 In the rename pattern, `%{name}` is replaced by the `name` tag.
 You can also use the simpler form `%name` if the tag is only composed of alphanumeric characters.
 Example: